Stock futures try to shake-off trade threats

 In a tweet, U.S. Treasury Secretary Steven Mnuchin disputed the reports, calling them “false, fake news.”
 Mnuchin said the proposed investment restrictions would apply to “all countries,” not just China, trying to steal U.S. technology.

+In Tuesday’s market news, General Electric’s next move will be to spin off its health-care business and unload its ownership in oil-services company Baker Hughes, according to Dow Jones.

+The plan is expected to be released on the same day the company will be removed from the Dow Jones Industrial Average after more than a century in the blue-chip index.

-On Tuesday, the Case-Shiller report on home prices for April will be released.
+On the economic calendar, the Case-Shiller report on home prices for April will be released.
 The March report showed prices in the 20-city index rose 6.8 percent, making it 12 straight months of rising home prices.

 Investors will also get the latest report on consumer confidence, which rebounded in May following a slight decline in April.